IvanGalvagno/NodeCRUD-Basic/README.md

 # Node
 Experiment with node.js.
-It`s a basic CRUD using cache storage.
+It's a basic CRUD using cache storage.
 There`s no validations or exceptions treatments

 How to use: <br />